 With the selection of the university's eleventh president, Dr. Daniel J. Bradley, the Board of Trustees expressed interest in having Condit House once again serve as the official residence of the President.

-President Bradley and his wife, Cheri, moved into Condit House in November 2008.
+President Deborah J. Curtis and her husband, Lynn, moved into Condit House in January 2018.